Civil-Service-Human-Resources/lpg-terraform-paas/README.md

 1. `az account set -s CSL-Production`
 2. `az account show`

-The environment will then be setup to deploy to production
+The environment will then be setup to deploy to **production**

+For deployments to environments set the subscription to **CSL-Staging**

 ------------